While payroll is often seen as a low-risk area, considerable losses can occur here. So, knowing how to audit payroll is important.

 In auditing payroll, the assertions that concern me the most are completeness, occurrence, and cutoff.
-So my RMM for these assertions is usually moderate to high.
+So my risk of material misstatement for these assertions is usually moderate to high.

-My response to higher risk assessments is to perform certain substantive procedures: namely, a reconciliation of 941s to the payroll in the general ledger.
+My response to higher risk assessments is to perform certain substantive procedures: namely, a reconciliation of payroll in the general ledger to quarterly 941s.
 Why?
-The company has an incentive to file 941s accurately since the returns are subject to audit by governmental authorities.
-Therefore, if the 941s are correct, then the reconciliation validates payroll.
+The company has an incentive to accurately file 941s since the returns are subject to audit by governmental authorities.
+So, if the 941s are correct, the reconciliation provides support for recorded payroll.

-In a duplicate payment fraud, the thief—usually a payroll department employee—intentionally pays himself twice.
+In a duplicate payment fraud, the thief, usually a payroll department employee, pays himself twice.

-Once your risk assessment is complete, you’ll decide what substantive procedures to perform.
+Once your payroll risk assessment is complete, decide what substantive procedures to perform.

 My customary tests for auditing payroll are as follows:

 In light of my risk assessment and substantive procedures, what payroll work papers do I normally include in my audit files?